 Planning to play sports?
 Washington College has many options for athletes.
 See them all and learn more about life at Washington College on the Student Life page.

-Let's take a closer look at all of these areas to get a clearer idea of what Washington College offers and if it sounds like the right college for you.
+Let's take a closer look at these areas to get a better view of what Washington College offers and if the college could be a good choice for you.

-About 79% of students who start at Washington College return for their second year of college.
-Around 71% of students who started at Washington College earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Around 84% of students who start at Washington College come back for their second year of college.
+Washington College's six-year graduation rate for undergrads is 74%.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
 Within six months of graduating, 68% of graduates receive at least one full-time job offer.

-Recent Washington College grads have an average starting salary of $42,530 a year.
-The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.
+The average starting salary for recent Washington College grads is $42,530 a year.
+Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

-The average student debt for graduates in the class of 2021 was around $57,248 per student, not including those with no debt.
+Graduates in the class of 2022 had an average of $28,922 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Washington College seems like a school you want to apply to, click the heart button to save it to your college list.

-Washington College is located in the small town setting of Chestertown, Maryland, less than an hour from Baltimore and Washington and DC.
+Washington College is located in the small town setting of Chestertown, Maryland, in the suburbs of Baltimore and Washington and DC.

-If you want to see Washington College for yourself, plan a visit.
+If you would like to see Washington College for yourself, plan a visit.
 The best way to reach campus is to take Maryland Route 301 to Chestertown, or book a flight to the nearest airport, Baltimore-Washington International Thurgood Marshall.